majirajib4747/Project4_Team2/README.md

 ## Convolutional Neural Network

 Next we explored supplementary image processing techniques using an OASIS MRI dataset.
-Our objective was to create a Convolutional Neural Network with 1 hidden layer that could determine if a new image of a MRI scan could lead to the diagnosis of Alzheimer's disease.
+Our objective was to create a Convolutional Neural Network starting with 6 hidden layers and ending with 14 ones that could determine if a new image of a MRI scan could lead to the diagnosis of Alzheimer's disease.
 We used the Rectified Linear Unit (ReLU) for the Activation function for the Input and hidden layers and used Softmax Activation.
 Images were organized on Google Drive and catagorized into three classes: Moderate Demented, Mild Demented, and Very Mild Demented.

 The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)